 This is an on-going story of my life and some of the childhood adversities that I faced.
 If you would like to start at the beginning of my tale, please read Four-year-old and Mother Survive Bludgeoning by River Rock, or go to the Childhood category and start at the bottom.

 Aunt Wilma knew when Mom dropped me off for “the night” that it was no telling how long it would be before she really came back, but she still always agreed to take me without hesitation.
 I will always love her for that alone.

 My mom had me when she was seventeen.
 She hadn’t done a lot of living, and with a few bad relationships, she decided it was time to start partying, and I was often in the way of that.

 My Aunt Wilma loved music, and she had a jukebox in her living room.
 She would turn that jukebox up and play George Jones music and dance around the living room.
 She always had a blast and was trying to raise my spirits…but that music was so depressing to me.
-Maybe is wasn’t the music, it was just the situation, but I forever associated those awful memories with George Jones, so i hated to listen to his songs.
-So despite her best attempts to cheer me up, I would sit for hours staring at that driveway, sometimes crying, sometimes just numb, with George Jones playing in the background and wonder if Mommy would ever come back for me…
+Maybe it wasn’t the music, just the situation, but I forever associated those awful memories with George Jones.
+Therefore I hated to listen to his songs.
+Despite her best attempts to cheer me up, I would sit for hours staring at that driveway.
+Sometimes crying, sometimes just numb, with George Jones playing in the background, I wonder if Mommy would ever come back for me…

-Please read the next part of my store at http://www.gabigrace.net/hiding-in-the-weeds/, and like, share or comment if you enjoyed my story, and subscribe to get emails when new stories are posted.
+Please read the next part of my store at Hiding in the Weeds, and like, share or comment if you enjoyed my story, and subscribe to get emails when new stories are posted.
 Thank you =)